nlposs/NLP-OSS/Speaker-Invite-2.md

 We are excited to invite you as our guest speaker for the 2nd Workshop for NLP Open Source Software (NLP-OSS) in year 2020.

 The PyTorch Transformer tool has been one of the most influential NLP OSS in the previous years.
-The initial idea of putting all "BERT"-like was so good, we wished we had also thought about that earlier.
+The initial idea of putting all "BERT"-like model in once place is so good, we wished we had also thought about that earlier!
 Your experience in putting together so many different models into a single library and how to design the library's interface in a generic way to accomodate the different nuances of the models would be very valauble to the workshop and provides a first-hand experience at creating and maintaining NLP open source software.

+We would like to invite you to give a talk on any aspect(s) of Open Source Software and PyTorch Transformer or any other NLP OSS that you would like to share about.

 The NLP-OSS workshop is unlike the normal scientific track of academic workshop, our primary objective of this workshop is to further the sharing of insights on the engineering and community aspects of creating, developing and maintaining NLP open source software (OSS) which we seldom talk about in scientific publications.
 The secondary goal is to promote synergies between different open source projects and encourage cross-software comparisons.
 Our organizers and committee comprises of experts like yourself with notable OSS contribution to ML/NLP projects.